CONABIO/satmo/docs/cli.rst

 The ``timerange_download.py`` command line can be used to download data from the OBPG servers to a local archive.
 It supports downloading L1A as well as L2 files, with the option to select the suite in case of L2 download, and to choose between night or day data.
 Running ``timerange_download.py --help`` displays the help page of the command line interface.

-.. warning:: Downloading full speed causes problems of breaking connection, it is therefore preferable to limit download speed with tools like **trickle**.
+.. warning:: Downloading data for a long period without speed restriction may cause problems of breaking connection, and is not permitted during office hours at CONABIO.
+It is therefore preferable to limit download speed with tools like **trickle**.
+See example below.

 The example below illustrates a download process (L1A data) with speed limited to 3MBps.